Quantum DeepONet: Neural operators accelerated by quantum computing: Ideal quantum simulation results

 \section{Ideal quantum simulation results}

 To demonstrate the efficacy of our method, we first use QOrthoNN to approximate certain functions (Section~\ref{sec: func_approx}).
 Subsequently, we move to the application of quantum DeepONet on learning ODE and PDE problems, including the antiderivative operator (Section~\ref{sec: ODE}), advection equation (Section~\ref{sec: advection}), and Burgers' equation (Section~\ref{sec: burgers}).
-Finally, we test QPI-DeepONet using antiderivative operator and Poisson's equation (Section~\ref{sec: PI-deeponet_results}).
+Finally, we test QPI-DeepONet using the antiderivative operator and Poisson's equation (Section~\ref{sec: PI-deeponet_results}).

 We implement the classical training by using the library DeepXDE~\cite{lu2021deepxde}.
 After classical training on OrthoNN, we extract the weights and biases and construct a quantum version incorporating quantum layers, applying Qiskit~\cite{Qiskit} for quantum simulation.
 It is important to note that, in this section, we adopt an idealized scenario during quantum simulation.
-This approach exclude any quantum and statistical noise, aiming to assess the theoretical accuracy and performance of the quantum model.
-The hyperparameters of neural networks and $L^2$ relative error of different examples are summarized in Table~\ref{tab: quantum-deeponet results}.
-The code of all examples are published in GitHub (\href{https://github.com/lu-group/quantum-deeponet}{https://github.com/lu-group/quantum-deeponet}).
+This approach excludes any quantum and statistical noise, aiming to assess the theoretical accuracy and performance of the quantum model.
+Table~\ref{tab: quantum-deeponet results} presents the neural network hyperparameters, such as the learning rate and the number of iterations used in Adam optimization~\cite{kingma2014adam}, along with the errors of different examples.
+The code of all examples is published on GitHub (\href{https://github.com/lu-group/quantum-deeponet}{https://github.com/lu-group/quantum-deeponet}).